jamietre/iter8/README.md

 *Note about key-value pairs:* When describing an element as a *key-value pair*, this always means an array with two elements: `[key, value]`.
 This is the data structure used by JavaScript `Map` objects, and is also used for many other operations by `Iter` such as iterating over objects (property-value), and grouping (groupname-members).

+*Note about use of undefined*:

+JavaScript arrays can be sparse, meaning certain indicies are not defined, and can also contain `undefined` elements.
+There is no notion of a sparse sequence, and `undefined` is a perfectly valid value.

+Some methods like `first` could have no value to return, e.g. when called on a zero-length sequence.
+In JavaScript tradition, `iter8` doesn't throw too many errors, but rather returns `undefined` in situations like this.
+This can result in indeterminate situations... was there no element, or was the result `undefined`?

+To resolve this, methods like `first` include an argument that allows you to provide a default value to use other than `undefined`.
+However, your life will probably be easier if you avoid using `undefined` in seqeunces, so you can test for it conclusively, and use `null` instead to represent missing data.

 ## Creating Iter objects

 To create a new `Iter` from any iterable or plain JavaScript object, just: